OMF International: Growth amid war and revolution

 The early 1900s saw great expansion of missionary activity in China following the Boxer Rebellion, during the Revolution of 1912 and the establishment of the Chinese Republic.
 William Whiting Borden, wealthy heir of the Borden, Inc. family, who graduated from Yale University in 1909, left behind a comfortable life in America to respond to the call for workers with the Muslims of northwest China.
 He died in Egypt while still in training.

 A musician and an engineer named James O. Fraser was the first to bring the Gospel message to the Lisu tribes of Yunnan in southwest China.
 This resulted in phenomenal church growth among the various tribes in the area that has endured to the 21st century.

 The Warlord period brought widespread lawlessness to China and missionary work was often dangerous or deadly.
 John and Betty Stam were a young couple who were murdered in 1934 by Communist soldiers.
 Their biography, "The Triumph of John and Betty Stam", inspired a generation of missionaries to follow in the same steps of service despite the trials of war and persecution that raged in China in the 1930s and 1940s.

 The Japanese invasion further complicated efforts as the Japanese distrusted anyone with British or American nationalities.
 When the Japanese invaded China in Second Sino-Japanese War, the China Inland Mission moved its headquarters upstream the Yangzi River to Chongqing.
 Many missionaries were put into concentration camps, such as Weifang, which lasted until the end of the war.
 The entire Chefoo School run by the mission at Yantai was imprisoned at a concentration camp.
 As the children and teachers were marched off they sang:

-The number of Christians in China despite of the hardships increased from 100,000 in early 1900s to 700,000 by 1950.
+Despite the hardships, the number of Christians in China increased from 100,000 in early 1900s to 700,000 by 1950.
 The Chinese church was beginning to develop into an indigenous movement, with the assistance from key leaders such as John Sung, Wang Ming-Dao, Watchman Nee and Andrew Gih.